 It has been legal to seek a divorce in all 28 of the EU Member States since legislation was introduced in Malta in October 2011.
-The lowest divorce rates in the EU are often recorded in those Member States where adherence to religious (Catholic and Orthodox) and traditional family values form the foundations for many families.
+The lowest divorce rates in the EU are often recorded in those Member States where adherence to religious (Catholic and Orthodox) and traditional family values form the foundations on which many families are built.

-Crude divorce rates peaked in Lithuania and Latvia in 2012, at 3.5 and 3.6 divorces per 1 000 inhabitants.
-Their rates were considerably higher than in any of the other EU Member States, as the next highest rate was recorded in Denmark (2.8).
-By contrast, the crude divorce rate was below 1.5 divorces per 1 000 inhabitants in Croatia, Greece (2010 data), Slovenia and Malta, and to less than 1.0 divorce per 1 000 inhabitants in Italy (2011 data) and Ireland.
+Among the EU Member States, crude divorce rates peaked in Lithuania and Denmark at 3.2 and 2.9 divorces per 1 000 inhabitants in 2015.
+Their rates were considerably higher than in any of the other EU Member States, as the next highest rates were recorded in Estonia and Latvia (both 2.6 divorces per 1 000 inhabitants).
+By contrast, the crude divorce rate was below 1.5 divorces per 1 000 inhabitants in Croatia, Italy, Greece (2014 data) and Slovenia, falling to less than 1.0 divorce per 1 000 inhabitants in Malta and Ireland (2013 data).

 Alternatives to marriage?

 Table 1 shows a further selection of data from the population and housing census.
-It shows that people living in some of the EU’s northern and western capital cities — including Byen København, Berlin, Groot-Amsterdam and Inner London — were much less inclined to be married.
-This pattern of married couples accounting for a lower share of all family units than the national average was repeated for each of the EU’s capital city regions.
-It is therefore not surprising to find that the share of families constituted by consensual unions was generally higher than the national average in most of the EU’s capital cities, although this was not the case in Belgium, the Baltic Member States, Slovenia, Slovakia and Sweden.
+It indicates that people living in some of the EU’s northern and western capital regions — including Byen København, Berlin, Groot-Amsterdam and Inner London — were much less inclined to be married (than the national average).
+This pattern of married couples accounting for a lower share of all family units than the national average was repeated for each of the EU’s capital regions; note that there is no distinction between the national average and the capital region at NUTS level 3 in either Cyprus or Luxembourg.
+Furthermore, the share of families constituted by consensual unions was generally higher than the national average in most of the EU’s capital regions, although this was not the case in Belgium, the Baltic Member States, Slovenia, Slovakia and Sweden.

-Detailed information from the population and housing census shows that while married couples accounted for 47.0 % of all family units in the municipality covering the city of Amsterdam, within the surrounding areas the proportion of couples who were married was considerably higher.
+More detailed information from the population and housing census in 2011 shows that while married couples accounted for 47.0 % of all family units in the municipality covering the city of Amsterdam, within the areas surrounding the Dutch capital the proportion of couples who were married was considerably higher.
 For example, in three municipalities to the north of Amsterdam (Waterland, Zeevang and Edam-Volendam) 75 to 80 % of families were composed of married couples.
 A similar analysis for Inner London - West reveals that the share of married couples in family units peaked at 72.3 % in Knightsbridge and Belgravia, while fewer than 45 % of family units in Kentish Town, Kilburn, King’s Cross, Queen’s Park and Shepherd’s Bush Green were composed of married couples.

-Each of the EU’s capital cities was also characterised by a relatively high proportion of lone mother families (single mothers who live with at least one child).
-This was particularly true in Arrondissement de Bruxelles-Capitale / Arrondissement van Brussel-Hoofdstad, Berlin, Groot-Amsterdam and Inner London, where the share of lone mother families in the total number of families was at least 5 percentage points higher than the national average.
+Each of the EU’s capital regions was also characterised by a relatively high proportion of lone mother families (single mothers who live with at least one child).
+This was particularly true in Arrondissement de Bruxelles-Capitale/Arrondissement van Brussel-Hoofdstad, Berlin, Groot-Amsterdam and Inner London, where the share of lone mother families in the total number of families was at least 5 percentage points higher than the national average in 2011.

 There has been an expansion in the proportion of people living together in a consensual union (as opposed to being married), while several EU Member States have legislated to provide legal recognition of registered partnerships, civil unions and same-sex marriages.

-With the results of the Irish referendum in May 2015, the number of EU Member States which legally recognise same-sex marriage rose to 11 (Belgium, Denmark, Spain, France, Luxembourg, the Netherlands, Portugal, Sweden and the United Kingdom already have laws in place; while Ireland and Finland are in the process of introducing the necessary legislative changes).
-In some of the other EU Member States, marriage continues to be defined as a union between a man and a woman, effectively prohibiting the legalisation of same-sex marriages; these are generally eastern or southern EU Member States, although there are a range of on-going legislative proposals to introduce or strengthen the legal basis for same-sex partnerships and / or marriages in a number of Member States.
+With the results of the Irish referendum in May 2015, the number of EU Member States which legally recognise same-sex marriage rose to 13 (Belgium, Denmark, Germany, Ireland, Spain, France, Luxembourg, Malta, the Netherlands, Portugal, Finland, Sweden and the United Kingdom); same sex marriages are expected to become legal in Austria at the start of 2019; Greece, Cyprus and Italy have legalised civil unions between same-sex couples; and Estonia recognises same-sex marriages that are performed abroad.
+Same sex couples may also get married in Iceland and Norway.
+In some of the other EU Member States, marriage continues to be defined as a union between a man and a woman, effectively prohibiting the legalisation of same-sex marriages; these are generally eastern EU Member States, although there are a wide range of on-going legislative proposals to ban, or to introduce or strengthen the legal basis for same-sex partnerships and/or marriages.

 Table 2 provides a selection of the limited set of information that is available from the population and housing census, detailing those NUTS level 3 regions with the highest proportion of same-sex couples.
-Note that recent legislative changes within this domain have sometimes been enacted since the last population and housing census and as a result there are relatively few official statistics on same-sex partnerships and same-sex marriage.
-For example, same-sex marriage was introduced after the census of 2011 in Denmark, France, Luxembourg and the United Kingdom.
+Note that recent legislative changes within this domain have sometimes been enacted since the last population and housing census and as a result there are relatively few official statistics on same-sex partnerships and same-sex marriages.
+For example, same-sex marriage was introduced after the census of 2011 in Denmark, Germany, Ireland, France, Luxembourg, Malta, Finland and the United Kingdom.

 Slightly less than half (46.4 %) of all couples living in a consensual union in the EU-28 had children who were living at home, while some 42.3 % of couples living together as a registered partnership had children who were living at home; note that registered partnerships are restricted to same-sex couples in some of the EU Member States and this may, at least in part, explain why a relatively low proportion of these couples have children living at home.

-Lone parent families accounted for 16 % of all families in the EU
+In 2011, single parent families accounted for approximately one sixth of all family units in the EU

-The population and housing census shows that families composed of lone parents (either a single mother with children or a single father with children) accounted for 16.0 % of the total number of families in the EU-28 in 2011 (see Map 3).
+The population and housing census also provides evidence that families composed of lone parents (either a single mother with children or a single father with children) accounted for 16.0 % of the total number of families in the EU-28 in 2011 (see Map 3).
 These were predominantly lone mother families, as they accounted for 13.4 % of all families, compared with 2.6 % for lone father families.
-The differences between the sexes were most pronounced in the Baltic Member States, Poland and Slovakia, where the share of lone mother families was at least 15 percentage points higher than the corresponding share of lone father families.
+This difference between the sexes was most pronounced in the Baltic Member States, Poland and Slovakia, where the share of lone mother families was at least 15 percentage points higher than the corresponding share of lone father families.
 By contrast, the smallest gender gaps were recorded in Denmark, Germany, Cyprus, the Netherlands and Sweden.

 As noted above, the highest proportions of lone parent families were often recorded in those NUTS level 3 regions where the share of married couples in the total number of families was particularly low.
 This was the case in Latvia, several French overseas regions (Martinique, Guadeloupe and Guyane), as well as some urban regions in the United Kingdom (Belfast, Liverpool, Glasgow Central and Inner London - East); relatively high rates of lone parent families were also recorded in Lithuania, Hungary, Poland and Slovenia.
 By contrast, lone parent families accounted for a relatively low proportion of all families in the Netherlands and Cyprus, as well as selected regions from northern Belgium, Denmark, Germany, western France, Finland and Sweden.

 The population and housing census also provides a more detailed analysis at the level of municipalities.
-There were five municipalities across the whole of the EU where the proportion of lone mother families rose to over 30 % of the total in 2011, they included: three French overseas regions (Martinique, Guadeloupe and Guyane), Rīga (the capital of Latvia) and Belfast (Northern Ireland).
+In 2011, there were five municipalities across the whole of the EU where the proportion of lone mother families rose to over 30 % of the total, they included: three French overseas regions (Martinique, Guadeloupe and Guyane), Rīga (the capital of Latvia) and Belfast (Northern Ireland).
 There were four municipalities in the EU where the share of lone father families was above 5 %.
 All four of these were in Spain: two municipalities from the Canary Islands (La Gomera and Fuerteventura) and the two autonomous cities of Ceuta and Melilla.